evTransFER: A Transfer Learning Framework for Event-based Facial Expression Recognition: Evaluation

-To better illustrate the effect of each training procedure and the use of LSTM, the analysis is complemented by the confusion matrices presented in Fig. \ref{fig:conf_matrices_1}, where we report the best results achieved by the TIE representation ($f_{\tau_k} \cdot h_{\tau_k}$).
-As can be observed, the TIE + CNN (ResNet-34) model trained from scratch shows inconsistent results across the different classes (Fig. \ref{fig:conf_matrices_1} (a)), especially with false positives and negatives in the ``Fear" and ``Anger" classes, low accuracy for the classes Contempt and Sadness, while classes such as ``Happy" and ``Surprise" show good results.
+To better illustrate the effect of each training procedure and the use of LSTM, the analysis is complemented by the confusion matrices presented in Figure~\ref{fig:conf_matrices_1}, where we report the best results achieved by the TIE representation ($f_{\tau_k} \cdot h_{\tau_k}$) on the CK+ dataset.
+As can be observed, the TIE + CNN (ResNet-34) model trained from scratch shows inconsistent results across the different classes (Figure~\ref{fig:conf_matrices_1} (a)), especially with false positives and negatives in the ``Fear" and ``Anger" classes, low accuracy for the classes Contempt and Sadness, while classes such as ``Happy" and ``Surprise" show good results.

-Adding a sequence learning module significantly improves accuracy in capturing temporal dependencies in all classes (see Fig. \ref{fig:conf_matrices_1} (b) vs. (a)): when LSTM is introduced, Fig. \ref{fig:conf_matrices_1} (b), the results improve about 4\% across all classes.
-Also, the TIE + CNN (U-Net) model for facial frame reconstruction improves performance, achieving now maximum high accuracy for the classes ``Anger", ``Happy" and ``Suprise", over 88\% accuracy for the classes ``Disgust" and ``Fear" (Fig. \ref{fig:conf_matrices_1} (c)).
-However, the classes ``Contempt" and ``Sadness" show low accuracy.
-By integrating LSTM (see Fig. \ref{fig:conf_matrices_1} (d)), the accuracy is slight improved for all classes, in particular for the class ``contempt".
-This again indicates that long-term memory helps to learn the temporal dynamics of facial expressions.